midnight-wonderer/stm8s-tim4-periodic-timer/README.md

 ## Why the implementation is so specific?
 No hardware abstraction?

-The whole project is a hardware abstraction for STM8S.
+The whole project is the hardware abstraction for STM8S.
 I could create the same thing for AVR, MCS-51, etc.
 And each of them will be easily interchanged based on an underlying CPU.